-The cervical plug that developed in the beginning of the pregnancy will fall out at the end of the third trimester.
-Once the plug has washed out of the body, the cervix will start preparing for birth.
-This is called cervical dilation and effacement.
+The cervical plug that developed at the beginning of pregnancy will fall out at the end of the third trimester.
+The cervix will then start preparing for birth, and this is known as cervical dilation and effacement.

 Causes of Cervical Dilation and Effacement